 All trainees must have the opportunity to work in two schools for a minimum of 120 days.
-They must record attendance at university and school on the 'PGCE Secondary Attendance Register' and submit this on PebblePad.
+They must record attendance on PebblePad.

-As noted in the code of conduct trainees have the following responsibilities:
+As noted in the trainee code of conduct trainees have the following responsibilities:

 - There is a requirement to attend all days in University and in school unless you have agreed mitigating circumstances.
 You should arrive in good time and dress appropriately. - If you are going to be absent from University contact your tutor.
 If you are going to be absent from school - messages MUST be given to the appropriate member of staff following normal school procedures.
 You should also contact the course administrator and your subject tutor in University.
 An absence of five days should be followed up by a Doctor's note. - Request for absences: normally permission for absence is restricted to attending the funeral of a close relative or to attend a job interview following school protocols as applicable.
 Absence from university sessions must be agreed with your tutor in advance.
 All planned absence from school must be made up.
-If you are absent you will need to be prepared to supply work for classes to be covered and to communicate this clearly with your school mentor.

-- Routine doctors and dentist appointments should be booked outside of core university and school hours.
+If you are absent you will need to be prepared to supply work for classes to be covered and to communicate this clearly with your school mentor. - Routine doctors and dentist appointments should be booked outside of core university and school hours.
 Absence for hospital appointments must be negotiated with your university tutor and school mentors as applicable. - Prospective school visits, prior to applying for a job, must be agreed with the school mentor and tutor in advance.
 These should be in non-contact time avoiding absence from teaching or taught sessions.

-Tutor visits - All trainees have a designated university subject tutor.
-The tutor will work collaboratively with the trainee and the school, and should be the first point of contact.
-During the two school experiences, the tutor will arrange suitable times to visit the trainee notifying the professional mentor, subject tutor and trainee of all plans.
+Lead Mentor (university)/Tutor visits - All trainees have a designated university subject tutor (called a lead mentor).
+The lead mentor (university) will work collaboratively with the trainee and the school, and should be the first point of contact.
+During the two school experiences, the lead mentor (university) will arrange suitable times to visit the trainee notifying the professional mentor, subject mentor and trainee of all plans.
 The visit will last approximately 2 hours.

-Purpose: The tutor is there primarily to visit and support the subject mentor.
+Purpose: The lead mentor (university) is there primarily to visit and support the subject mentor.
 The purposes of the joint observation is to aid consistency of experience across schools and to help develop the skills of mentors.
-On occasions a moderating tutor may accompany the subject tutor to quality assure the consistency of mentoring across subjects and schools.
+On occasions a moderating tutor may accompany the lead mentor (university) to quality assure the consistency of mentoring across subjects and schools.

-During the lesson: The essential part of the visit, for achieving consistency of judgement, is for joint observation to take place and for the mentor and tutor to compare their assessment of the lesson.
+During the lesson: The essential part of the visit, for achieving consistency of judgement, is for joint observation to take place and for the subject and lead mentor (university) to compare their assessment of the lesson.
 Ideally, this will happen immediately after the lesson.

-After the lesson: Ideally, the lesson will be followed by a brief discussion between the mentor and the tutor followed by a mentoring conversation with the trainee.
+After the lesson: Ideally, the lesson will be followed by a brief discussion between the subject and lead mentor followed by a mentoring conversation with the trainee.
 The mentoring conversation should always start with the trainee being asked for their views.
 A useful first question is 'what did you enjoy about the lesson'?
-On all visits the mentor should lead the post lesson conversation.
-There will be times when the tutor adds to the conversation as part of the collaborative process.
+On all visits the school based subject mentor should lead the post lesson conversation.
+There will be times when the lead mentor (university) adds to the conversation as part of the collaborative process.